Jeunese/jeunese.github.io/docs/get-started.md

 ## 4. Implement the content

+Given the evolving nature of product documentation, you might decide to take an incremental approach to implementing the content.

-Instead of introducing documentation with a "grand opening", start small, find pain-points that you can resolve, implement some basic validation checks, prune what doesn't work, and build on the rest.
+Instead of introducing documentation with a "grand opening", start small, find pain-points that you can resolve, test out different designs, implement some basic validation checks, try different workflows, prune what doesn't work, and build on the rest.

-After this, product documentation is meant to be dynamic and updated regularly.
-In general, new documentation for a release is published only when the feature is available to customers.
+Product documentation is meant to be a living artifact: dynamic and updated regularly.
+Content should be updated as new features are developed.

 If you adopt a [Docs-as-Code](/online-documentation?id=what-is-docs-as-code) approach to delivering your content, you'll need to consider implementing systems that help you streamline the process and quality-control the documentation before it's published.
 Develop tools for testing, delivering, and maintaining the documentation.

-Part of implementing the content is also making sure it's well presented.

-* Avoid big blocks of text and pages that are saturated content.
-* Allow for white space to help break content up.
-* Use consistent fonts and complementary colours across pages.
-* Make sure your documentation adheres to a style guide.

 ## 5. Analyse the documentation